Restoration of Aquatic Habitat

 To date, we have:

-- Restored flows to over 82 miles of river side channels
+- Restored flows to more than 100 miles of river side channels

 The Restoring America’s Greatest River initiative is our signature program.
 In the early 2000s, through the Mississippi River Conservation Initiative, we worked with stakeholders from the six lower Mississippi River states to identify more than 200 aquatic habitat restoration and river-access improvement projects.

 The projects benefit protected species such as the Pallid Sturgeon, Interior Least Tern and Fat Pocketbook mussel.
 Dozens of other species benefit, too.
-More projects are planned with our partners, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service and others.
+More projects are planned with our partners, including the U.S. Army Corps of Engineers, the National Fish and Wildlife Foundation, The Nature Conservancy, the Louisiana Department of Wildlife and Fisheries, the Mississippi River Trust, U.S. Fish and Wildlife Service and others.

 Reforestation of Frequently Flooded Land